 With primary open-angle glaucoma, the most common form, the eye's drainage canals are open but have become less efficient in draining fluid.
 Fluid build-up causes pressure within the eye to increase, which eventually damages the optic nerve.
 In some patients, the optic nerve is at risk of damage because it has become sensitive to even normal pressure.
 Primary open angle glaucoma generally does not cause symptoms and leads to gradual vision loss.

-In angle-closure glaucoma, the iris, or the part of the eye that creates eye color, blocks the entrance to the drainage canal, sometimes causing the pressure within the eye to build up suddenly.
+In angle-closure glaucoma, the iris, or the colored part of the eye, blocks the entrance to the drainage canal, sometimes causing the pressure within the eye to build up suddenly.
 Symptoms of an acute angle-closure glaucoma attack include severe eye pain, blurred vision, headache, nausea, and vomiting.
 This is a true emergency that can lead to blindness if not treated promptly.
 Commonly, however, the iris blocks the entrance to the drainage canal more slowly and causes chronic angle-closure glaucoma.
 A thorough eye exam can detect narrow angles that are at risk of closure.
-Laser treatment to the iris can usually prevent angle-closure glaucoma.
+Laser treatment to the iris or cataract surgery can usually prevent angle-closure glaucoma.